Vintage Longwave Receivers - Part 4

 legitimate beacon.
 Even legitimate airport NDBs sometimes aren't listed

-in any of the NAV-AIDs, like some "marker beacons."
+in any of the NAV-AIDs.
 This can be an

 oversight or sometimes it's a new NDB (yes, there are new ones starting